dmcbane/obsidian-gaming/StarsWithoutNumber/Pirates Without Plunder/Enhanced Encounters/Coercive Contract - Enhanced.md

 ### Nora's Demands:
 1. **The Job:** Plant her operative (**Agent Voss** - skilled assassin/spy) into the upcoming Dior Leadership Council meeting
 2. **The Leverage:** Their connections to Rafael Rosa, Lucia Augusto, and "Long John Silver" make them ideal intermediaries
+3. **The Primary Threat:** The Maroni family's shipyard operations and legitimate businesses face "regulatory scrutiny" and "unfortunate accidents"
+4. **The Personal Threat:** Nadia Maroni and other family members become targets for "competitor actions"
-3. **The Threat:** Refuse, and Cygnus Arc will make their lives very difficult in this sector
+5. **The Backup Threat:** Refuse, and Cygnus Arc will make their lives very difficult in this sector

 ### Nora's Reasoning:
 - The leadership council threatens to bring stability to Calia System